Terminal Island: World War II and beyond

 During World War II, Terminal Island was an important center for defense industries, especially shipbuilding; the first California Shipbuilding Corporation shipyard was established there in 1941.
 It was also, therefore, one of the first places where African Americans tried to effect their integration into defense-related work on the West Coast.

 The San Pedro yard of Bethlehem Steel was also located on the Island.
 26 destroyers were built there following the mobilization of the warship industry by the Two-Ocean Navy Act of July 1940.
 The yard was the third largest of the kind on the West Coast, behind the Seattle-Tacoma Shipbuilding Corporation (Todd Pacific) in Puget Sound and Bethlehem's own San Francisco yards (Union Iron Works).

+In 1943, Los Angeles Shipbuilding and Dry Dock Company became Todd Pacific Shipyards, Los Angeles Division.

 Also in the Port of Los Angeles (but not on the Island) was the Wilmington yard of Consolidated Steel.

 In 1946, Howard Hughes moved his monstrous Spruce Goose airplane from his plant in Culver City to Terminal Island in preparation for its test flight.
 In its first and only flight, it took off from the island on November 2, 1947.

 Brotherhood Raceway Park, a 1/4 mile drag racing strip, opened in 1974 on former US Navy land.
 It operated, with many interruptions, until finally closing in 1995 to be replaced by a coal-handling facility.

-Preservation of vacant buildings earned the island a spot on the top 11 sites on the National Trust for Historic Preservation's 2012 Most Endangered Historic Places List.
+Preservation of the two remaining buildings on Tuna Street with ties to the former Japanese fishing village earned the island a spot on the top 11 sites on the National Trust for Historic Preservation's 2012 Most Endangered Historic Places List.
 In mid-2013, the Los Angeles Board of Harbor Commissioners approved a preservation plan.
-The trust cited the site as one of ten historic sites saved in 2013.
+The trust continued to list the site in 2025.